 You can deduct half of your SE tax in figuring your adjusted gross income.
 This deduction only affects your income

 tax.
 It does not affect either your net earnings from self-employment or your SE tax.

 To deduct the tax, enter on Form 1040, line 27, the amount shown on Section A, Line 6, or Section B, line 13, Deduction

-for employer-equivalent portion of self-employment tax, of the Schedule SE.
+for one-half of self-employment tax, of the Schedule SE.